hanlim83/AppSecProject/README.md

   - User will be able to immediately receive the message once send out.

 ## External Resources Used
-- Bootstrap (Local JS/CSS when in Development, CDN when in Production)
+- Bootstrap (Local JS & CSS when in Development, CDN when in Production)
 - jQuery (Local JS when in Development, CDN when in Production)
 - jQuery Vaildation (Local JS when in Development, CDN when in Production)
 - jQuery Vaildation Unobtrusive (Local JS when in Development, CDN when in Production)
 - Popper (Local JS when in Development, CDN when in Production)
 - Google Material Icons (CDN regardless of Development or Production)
 - TurboLinksJS (Local JS when in Development, CDN when in Production)
-- Progress Tracker (Local regardless of Development or Production)
+- Progress Tracker (Local CSS regardless of Development or Production)

 ## Tools Used
 - Visual Studio 2017
 - ASP.NET Core 2.1 Framework
-- ASP.NET Entity Framework
+- ASP.NET Entity Core Framework
 - Amazon Web Services (S3, RDS, EC2, EBS, VPC, SNS, ELB)